hoover/snoop/Readme.md

 ## Getting started

-1. List the files in the dump and create entries in the database.
+1. List the files in the dump, from the path configured in `SNOOP_ROOT`, and create entries in the database.

    ```shell
    $ ./manage.py walk